 H.E.
-Nana Akufo-Addo
+Nana Akufo-Addo President of Ghana |

 He is the Fifth President of the Fourth Republic after massively winning the 2016, General Elections having lost the 2008 and 2012 elections to Late President J.E.A.
 Mills and Former President J. D. Mahama respectively.
 Happy Birthday Mr. President. [ Read More After Cut]